Monitor my teen driver (TEENS)

 What is the TEENS program?

-The Teen Electronic Event Notification Service (TEENS) is a parental notification program made available by the Department of Motor Vehicles.
-TEENS notifies the parent of a driver under age 18 when specific events are added to the driver record of the teen.
+The Teen Electronic Event Notification Service (TEENS) is a parental notification program that notifies the parent of a driver under age 18 when specific events are added to the driver record of the teen.
 The events include tickets, traffic violation convictions, driver license suspensions and certain accidents.

 How do I enroll in the TEENS program?

-- Complete the form MV-TEENS (Teen Electronic Event Notification Service (TEENS) Enrollment and Consent) and submit the form to the DMV.
+- by completing the Teen Electronic Event Notification Service Enrollment and Consent (MV-TEENS) form and submit it to the DMV

-- Enroll in TEENS when an eligible young driver applies for their learner permit at any local DMV office with their parent or guardian.
+- when an eligible young driver applies for their learner permit at any local DMV office with their parent or guardian

 Enrollment in the program will continue until your teen is 18 years old.
 When the teen becomes 18, the enrollment is automatically discontinued.